Kitware/iMSTK/Docs/CodingGuide.md

 * Top level namespace for iMSTK code is `imstk`.

-* Math drive code is an exception to the naming rules, to mainting correspondence with publish formulas, appropriate variable names may be used, be that single letter variables or capitalized, e.g. the implemented formula may use `F` and `f` and so should the code.
+* Highly math based code is an exception to the naming rules, to maintain correspondence with published formulas, appropriate variable names may be used, be that single letter variables or capitalized, e.g. the implemented formula may use `F` and `f` and so should the code.

 ## Specific naming conventions